imrafaelmerino/vertx-effect/docs/README.md

 time, I wanted to provide a simple and decouple solution to know what is going on in any system using vertx-effect.
 That's why I decided to publish remarkable events in a specific address.
 If you want to use your favorite slf4j implementation, just implement it in a consumer.
 On the other hand, consuming all those events during testing will give you instant feedback on your system and agility spotting bugs.
-You can disable this future with the Java system property **-Dpublish.events=false**.
+You can disable this future with the Java system property **-D"vertx.effect.enable.log.events"=false**.

 ### <a name="events"><a/> Publishing events
 **vertx-effect** publishes events to the address **vertx-effect-events**.
 Find below some of the most important predefined